Proxy Rotation¶

 - GitHub's free tier includes 120 core-hours/month.
 A 2-core Codespace gives you 60 hours.

-- The free tier allows a maximum of 2 codespaces.
+- The free tier allows multiple codespaces.
 Use

 -n 2to pre-create both. - Codespaces that sit idle are automatically stopped after 30 minutes, saving billing.